(5 ILCS 140/7)

 (e-5) Records requested by persons committed to the

-Department of Corrections if those materials are available in the library of the correctional facility where the inmate is confined.
+Department of Corrections or a county jail if those materials are available in the library of the correctional facility or jail where the inmate is confined.

 (e-6) Records requested by persons committed to the

-Department of Corrections if those materials include records from staff members' personnel files, staff rosters, or other staffing assignment information.
+Department of Corrections or a county jail if those materials include records from staff members' personnel files, staff rosters, or other staffing assignment information.

 (e-7) Records requested by persons committed to the